aheld/phillyjs-angular/README.md

 phillyjs-angular
 ================

-code for basic intro talk on Angularjs
+code for basic intro talk on Angularjs.
+Hosted at http://angular.isourthing.com/

 Notes to talk about: